Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Some examples of book-inspired TV Series | Source: IMDB

-Many authors also choose to offer freelance services like professional editing and ghostwriting in order to grow their income.
+Many authors also choose to offer freelance services like professional editing in order to grow their income.
 If that’s something you’re experienced enough to consider, Reedsy’s marketplace could help you find fellow authors in need of your help.

 Get editing & ghostwriting requests sent to your inbox